eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 #### Obtaining Token From Keycloak

-For the clients which are cannot run JS or other type clients (like CLI or selenium tests), auth token may be requested directly from Keycloak.
+For the clients which cannot run JS or other type clients (like CLI or selenium tests), auth token may be requested directly from Keycloak.
 The simplest way to obtain Keycloak auth token, is to perform request to the token endpoint with username and password credentials.
 This request can be schematically described as following cURL request:

 ```bash